brandedapppromo]

-if you are the least bit interested in any kind of history about our Lone Star State, this place will have you in awe.
-You may have even visited it and not know that since the early 1700s as America was being settled natives, Mexicans, and the Spanish were building missions near a place called San Antonio AKA Saint Antonio.
+If you are the least bit interested in any kind of history about the Lone Star State, the city of San Antonio will have you in awe.
+You may have even visited and not realized the historical significance of the place.
+Since the early 1700s - as America was being settled - native Mexicans and the Spanish settlers were building missions near a place called San Antonio.

 LOOK: At the rich history of Abilene's Paramount Theatre